georgematheos/georgematheos.github.io/content/authors/admin/_index.md

 I recently completed my undergraduate studies in math and computer science at UC Berkeley.
 At Berkeley, my research was advised by [Stuart Russell](https://people.eecs.berkeley.edu/~russell/).

-During the year of 2020-2021, I worked full-time as a researcher at the [MIT Probabilistic Computing Project](http://probcomp.csail.mit.edu/).
+During the year of 2020-2021, I worked full-time as a researcher at the [MIT Probabilistic Computing Project](http://probcomp.csail.mit.edu/), advised by [Vikash Mansinghka](http://probcomp.csail.mit.edu/principal-investigator/) and [Alex Lew](http://alexlew.net/).

 For more information, see [my CV](uploads/cv.pdf).